This guide provides an SEO checklist that covers technical SEO, on-page SEO, off-page SEO, keyword research, and more.

 Technical SEO Checklist

-15. Make Sure You Are Using HTTPS
+15. Make Sure You’re Using HTTPS

-16. Check For Duplicate Versions Of Your Site In Google’s Index
+16. Check for Duplicate Versions of Your Site in Google’s Index

 All other versions should 301 redirect to the primary one.

 17. Find and Fix Crawl Errors